 Dr. Howard Peter Greenwald outlines the limitations of incentive-based pay in raising productivity.
 Individual incentives can be valuable in some organizational settings, but can lead to competition in others.
 Cooperation among individuals is crucial for maximizing productivity.

-Pay and Performance: Why Pay Incentives May Not Raise Productivity
+- Title: Pay and Performance: Why Pay Incentives May Not Raise Productivity